AdithyaP-AI72/AI-Powered-Prescription-to-Care-Assistant/README.md

 Multi-Language Support: The interface and analysis results can be translated into Hindi, Kannada, and Tamil.

+Secure Login: Enables safe sign-in with local storage to protect data and ensure seamless access.

 Voice Input: Use your voice to interact with the AI Assistant.

 Tech Stack